 Exercising at home- keeping fit for free

 Here are some home based, zero cost exercise ideas for keeping fit for free!
+There are many advantages to working out at home for example; convenience, cost and comfort.
 For these activities, you will not require any specialist equipment but will need basic workout kit, motivation, and plenty of enthusiasm!

 Circuits at home are easy to set up and have great results for fat burning and fitness.
 Try this equipment free circuit for whole body strength and fat burning.